On this page

 1. DbCommandInterceptor has already implemented all methods of IDbCommandInterceptor, so you only need to inherit from it and override the required methods.

-3. CommandText modification:
+3. CommandText correction:

 • Added OPTION (OPTIMIZE FOR UNKNOWN); to handle Parameter Sniffing.